-11 Maintenance
+Chapter 11 Maintenance

-The calibration instrument has been designed with the utmost care.
+- The calibration instrument has been designed with the utmost care.
 Ease of operation and simplicity of maintenance have been a central theme in the product development.
 Therefore, with proper care the instrument should require very little maintenance.
-Avoid operating the instrument in dirty or dusty environments.

-- A battery is used to maintain operating parameters in the unit.
-All operating parameters, including calibration parameters should be checked on a regular basis to insure accuracy and proper operation of the instrument.
-See the troubleshooting section for the procedure on checking the status of the battery. - The bath should be cleaned regularly to prevent a buildup of oil or dust.
-Use a paint safe cleaning agent on all painted surfaces.
-Solvents such as Trichloroethylene or Acetone may dull or dissolve the paint.
+Avoid operating the instrument in dirty or dusty environments. - The bath should be cleaned regularly to prevent a buildup of oil or dust. - Use a paint safe cleaning agent on all painted surfaces.
+Solvents such as - Trichloroethylene or Acetone may dull or dissolve the paint.
 The stainless steel surfaces may be cleaned with solvents as necessary to remove oils. - The stirring motor should be clean to allow proper cooling.
 Normally only the outside surfaces require any attention.
 If the inside of the motor has become heavily loaded with oily dust, blow it out with compressed air.
 Follow normal safety procedures when using pressurized gasses. - Periodically check the fluid level in the bath to ensure that the level has not dropped.
 A drop in the fluid level affects the stability of the bath.
 Changes in fluid level are dependent upon several factors specific to the environment in which the equipment is used.
-A schedule cannot be outlined to meet each environmental setting.
+A schedule cannot be out-lined to meet each environmental setting.
 Therefore, the first year the bath should be checked weekly with notes kept as to changes in bath fluid.
 After the first year, the user can set up a maintenance schedule based on the data specific to the application. - Heat transfer medium lifetime is dependent upon the type of medium and the environment.
 The fluid should be checked at least every month for the first year and regularly thereafter.
 This fluid check provides a baseline for knowledge of bath operation with clean, usable fluid.
 Once some fluids have become compromised, the break down can occur rapidly.
 Particular attention should be paid to the viscosity of the fluid.
-A significant change in the viscosity can indicate that the fluid is contaminated, being used outside of its temperature limits, contains ice particles, or is close to a chemical breakdown.
+A significant change in the viscosity can indicate that the fluid is contaminated, being used out- side of its temperature limits, contains ice particles, or is close to a chemical breakdown.
 Once data has been gathered, a specific maintenance schedule can be outline for the instrument.
-Refer to the General Operation section (Section 7) for more information about the different types of fluids used in calibration baths. - If a hazardous material is spilt on or inside the equipment, the user is responsible for taking the appropriate decontamination steps as outlined by the national safety council with respect to the material.
-MSDS sheets applicable to all fluids used in the baths should be kept in close proximity to the instrument.
+Refer to the General Operation section (Section7) for more information about the different types of fluids used in calibration baths.